Create an Implicit Stochastic Lattice

 The buttons below the table can create, remove, edit, promote, and demote point-edge set filters.

 When thinking about trimming a stochastic lattice to a shape, an important design consideration is whether to rely on a hard trim of a lattice using a Boolean Subtract operation, or whether to define the stochastic lattice so no trimming is necessary.
 In many cases, the latter is preferable, as it preserves the integrity of the point-edge set data structure.
 This can be useful when exporting the file to, for example, .3mf format (using the Beam Extension).
-Point-edge set filters provide facilities to make sure the lattice is nicely contained within a body, amongst other things.
+Point-edge set filters provide facilities to make sure the lattice is nicely contained within a body, among other things.

 2. Define the filter attributes.